-Her clinical practice, ‘Relational Communication’, provides specialist assessment and intervention for children, young people and adults with complex congenital and acquired neurological disorders.
-She also works as a medico-legal Expert Witness within this clinical specialism.
-She is actively involved in many professional societies.
-She is a member of the RCSLT Policy and Professional Practice Committee, whose role is to consider and make recommendations on professional development, standards, policy and public affairs matters.
+Her practice, Relational Communication, provides specialist assessment and intervention for children, young people and adults with complex congenital and acquired neurological disorders, and she acts as a medico-legal Expert Witness in this area.
+She is active in professional societies and sits on the RCSLT Policy and Professional Practice Committee, advising on professional development, standards, policy and public affairs.

 Stephanie is a Specialist Occupational Therapist and Advanced SI Practitioner supporting children and young people with Autism.